airbnb/airpal/README.md

     ./gradlew clean shadowJar
     ```

-2. Create a MySQL database for airpal.
+2. Create a MySQL database for Airpal.
 We recommend you call it `airpal` and will assume that for future steps.

 3. Migrate your database